link-society/kubirds-website/content/products.md

 +++
-title = "Products and Services" description = "Product and service list and comparison" layout = "products"
+title = "Subscriptions, Products and Services" description = "Subscription, Product and service list and comparison" layout = "products"
 +++